t3rr11/Marvin-vMongo/README.md

 **![BroadcastExample](https://guardianstats.com/images/github/broadcast.png)**

-To get Marvin to join your server Go here: https://guardianstats.com/marvin.
+To get Marvin to join your server visit: https://marvin.gg.
 Follow the discord prompts and he will be there!

 You can try some of the commands from the help menu using: `~help` Enjoy!